course-details-portlet

 Faglig innhold

-The course is based on NEVR3003 and NEVR3004.
+The course is based loosely on NEVR3003 and NEVR3004.
 The student is advised to follow (a selection of) the lectures in these courses, but NEVR8010 requires a more in-depth understanding of the topics.
 For the exam the student will to deliver a 30-minute lecture, leaving 15 minutes for a post-lecture discussion with the examiners.
-The lecture should NOT be an open-ended survey of literature, but instead come to discuss a particular theme or debate within a sub-field of current neuroscience.
+The lecture should not be an open-ended survey of literature, but instead come to discuss a particular theme or debate within a sub-field of current neuroscience.

 Læringsutbytte

-After completing the course the student:
+After completing the course the student will:

 Læringsformer og aktiviteter